daaku/qtpl/readme.md

 TODO
 ====

+- [ ] Document pattern for passing children to tplfn
 - [ ] Support more formatting directives
 - [ ] Support methods in addition to functions in `tplfn`
 - [ ] Support returning errors (ideally unopinionated)